44100hertz/branchy16/README.md

 The first 120KiB (Address 0x0000-0xEFFF) are RAM, the last 8KiB in addresses 0xF000-0xFFFF are I/O addresses.

 Loading from an I/O address will access a device, which returns a word based on the given address and may have side effects.
-For timing-sensitive values such as screen refresh or user input, load-waiting an I/O address is used.
+For timing-sensitive values such as screen refresh or user input, load-waiting an I/O address called a 'lock' is used.
 Unlike standard stores, stores from I/O devices will unlock every load-waited branch.
-However, load-waiting an untimed I/O address will lock the branch forever.
+Load-waiting an untimed I/O address will instantly resolve a value and is the same as a regular load.

 Storing to an I/O address will send that value to the device and may trigger side-effects.

-### Devices
+### Console

-Currently, the only device is character output.
-Every I/O store will write a character to the console.
+Write to 0xf000 to write a character to the console.

+### Screen and Timing

+The PPU is the device at 0xf100-0xf1ff that is responsible for drawing to the screen.

+Its output resolution is 240x240 with a 320x320 scan region.
+Overall, the PPU draws 240 scanlines for 1920 CPU cycles, then draws nothing for 640 CPU cycles called VBLANK.
+Within each scanline, the PPU draws 240 pixels for 6 cycles, then draws nothing for 2 CPU cycles called HBLANK.
+Writes to the GPU are ignored while it is drawing, but can be performed during either VBLANK or HBLANK.

+The VBLANK lock at 0xf100 can be load-waited for any number of branches to resume execution at the start of VBLANK.
+Likewise, the scanline counter will write at the start of any visible scanline 0-239, and after 6 cycles it gives way to HBLANK.

 ## Instruction set